Kaahumanu Plaza

 No analysis available

-I reviewed the remarks for phrases like 'lease expires', 'land lease to', or a 4-digit lease expiry year and found no references.
-No leasehold/ground lease information is present to extract an expiry year.
+I searched the public remarks for phrases like 'lease expires 20xx', 'land lease to', or any 4-digit lease expiry year and found no mentions.
+Because there is no indication the property is leasehold or a lease expiry year, the expiry year is unknown.

-I searched the public remarks for explicit VA loan language (e.g., 'VA approved', 'VA financing', 'VA loans accepted') and found none.
-There is no evidence the building is VA approved in these remarks.
+I searched the public remarks for explicit VA loan language such as 'VA approved', 'VA financing', or 'VA loans accepted' and found none.
+No evidence in the provided remarks indicates the building is VA-approved.

-I searched the remarks for 'fully insured', 'full insurance', 'walls-in coverage', 'comprehensive building insurance' and similar phrases.
-The remarks describe included utilities and maintenance fees but do not state the HOA provides full/walls-in insurance, so this is marked false by absence with medium confidence.
+I searched for terms like 'fully insured', 'full insurance', 'walls-in coverage', and 'comprehensive building insurance' and found no mentions in the public remarks.
+With no explicit statement that the HOA provides full (walls-in) insurance, this is marked false with medium confidence (absence of claim in remarks).

 No analysis available

-I searched the remarks for 'fire life safety evaluation', 'FLSE', 'fire safety', 'passed fire inspection', and similar phrases.
-The public remarks contain no statements indicating the building has passed a fire/life safety evaluation, so this field is marked false by absence with medium confidence.
+I searched the remarks for 'fire life safety evaluation passed', 'FLSE passed', 'fire safety', 'life safety', and similar language and found no references.
+In the absence of any explicit statement that the building passed a fire/life safety evaluation, the feature is marked false with medium confidence (absence in remarks suggests it is not claimed).

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.